oban-bg/oban/README.md

   pruning queries will raise `DBConnection.OwnershipError` when the application boots.

 * Be sure to use the Ecto Sandbox for testing.
-Oban makes use of database pubsub events to dispatch jobs, but pubsub events never fire within a transaction.
+Oban makes use of database Pub/Sub events to dispatch jobs, but Pub/Sub events never fire within a transaction.
   Since sandbox tests run within a transaction no events will fire and jobs won't be dispatched.